umdfiresa2024/research-tou-rebates/README.md

 research addresses this gap by examining how Maryland’s TOU rebate program impacts EV sales within the state.
 By focusing on Maryland, we can better assess whether the rebate program is effectively helping residents adopt EVs.
-Additionally, unlike the NBER study, our research will consider factors such as gas prices, which may further influence EV adoption.
+Additionally, unlike Bailey et al. (2024), our research will consider factors such as gas prices, which may further influence EV adoption.
 Thus, our study aims to provide a more localized analysis of Maryland’s TOU rebates and their effect on EV sales.